ipfs/ipfs-companion/docs/window.ipfs.md

 It is an endpoint that enables you to obtain IPFS API instance.

-Depending how IPFS companion is configured, you may be talking directly to a `js-ipfs` node running in the companion, a `go-ipfs` daemon over `js-ipfs-api` or a `js-ipfs` daemon over `js-ipfs-api` and potentially others in the future.
+Depending how IPFS companion is configured, you may be talking directly to a `js-ipfs` node running in the companion, a `go-ipfs` daemon over `js-ipfs-http-client` or a `js-ipfs` daemon over `js-ipfs-http-client` and potentially others in the future.

-Note that object returned by `window.ipfs.enable` is _not_ an instance of `js-ipfs` or `js-ipfs-api` but is a proxy to one of them, so don't expect to be able to detect either of them or be able to use any undocumented or instance specific functions.
+Note that object returned by `window.ipfs.enable` is _not_ an instance of `js-ipfs` or `js-ipfs-http-client` but is a proxy to one of them, so don't expect to be able to detect either of them or be able to use any undocumented or instance specific functions.

-See the [js-ipfs](https://github.com/ipfs/js-ipfs#api)/[js-ipfs-api](https://github.com/ipfs/js-ipfs-api#api) docs for available functions.
+See the [js-ipfs](https://github.com/ipfs/js-ipfs#api)/[js-ipfs-http-client](https://github.com/ipfs/js-ipfs-http-client#api) docs for available functions.
 If you find that some new functions are missing, the proxy might be out of date.
 Please check the [current status](https://github.com/tableflip/ipfs-postmsg-proxy#current-status) and submit a PR.

 ## How do I fallback if `window.ipfs` is not available?